-5. Actuarial Assumptions
+E. Actuarial Assumptions

-The total pension liability in the June 30, 2017, actuarial valuation was determined using the following actuarial assumptions:
+The total pension liability in the June 30, 2018, actuarial valuation was determined using the following actuarial assumptions:

+Inflation 2.50% per year

-Inflation2.50% per yearActive Member Payroll Growth3.25% per yearInvestment Rate of Return7.50%
+Active Member Payroll Growth 3.25% per year

+Investment Rate of Return 7.50%

 Salary increases were based on a service-related table.
-Mortality rates for active members, retirees, survivors and disabilitants were based on RP-2014 tables for the GERF for males or females, as appropriate, with slight adjustments to fit PERA's experience.
-Cost of living benefit increases for retirees are assumed to be: 1 percent per year for the GERF through 2044 and then 2.5 percent thereafter.

-Actuarial assumptions used in the June 30, 2017 valuation were based on the results of actuarial experience studies.
-The most recent four-year experience study in the GERF was completed in 2016
+Mortality rates for active members, retirees, survivors and disabilitants were based on RP-2014 tables for all plans for males or females, as appropriate, with slight adjustments to fit PERA's experience.
+Cost of living benefit increases after retirement for retirees are assumed to be 1.25 percent per year.
+Actuarial assumptions used in the June 30, 2018 valuation were based on the results of actuarial experience studies.
+The most recent four-year experience study was completed in 2015.

-The following changes in actuarial assumptions occurred in 2017:
+The following changes in actuarial assumptions occurred in 2018: